 Tip: to prevent this, rotate your injection and insulin pump sites often!

-Yes, there is a connection here too.
-People with diabetes have a 3 times higher risk of gingivitis (severe gum inflammation) compared to people with out diabetes.
+People with diabetes have a 3 times higher risk of gingivitis (severe gum inflammation) compared to people without diabetes.
 The higher the sugar levels, the more likely we are to have gum inflammation and, in some cases, tooth loss.
-The inflammation of the gums and the bacteria that enter the bloodstream increase raise glucose as well and increase insulin requirements.
-To prevent gingivitis or manage, it’s important to brush your teeth and floss daily and never skip your dental check ups!
+The inflammation of the gums and the bacteria that enter the bloodstream raise glucose as well and increase insulin requirements.
+To prevent gingivitis, it’s important to brush your teeth and floss daily and never skip your dental check ups!
 Learn more about diabetes and dental health in this blog article.

-Frequency: 2x annual check-ups, more often in case of abnormalities
+Frequency: Twice yearly exam, more often in case of abnormalities

 This article was updated in February 2020